 High Setting: Dialing Up the ‘Wow’ Factor

-Choose a high-setting engagement ring if you want a style that commands attention and stands out in a crowd.
+Choose a high profile engagement ring if you want a style that commands attention and stands out in a crowd.
 In general, high-set engagement rings tend to bring more sparkle because they are propped up more, allowing more light to come through at every angle.
 If sparkle is your main objective — no shame in that! — then go for a higher setting.
-This is the perfect choice for the lady who wants a pizazz-packed ring that’s a bit more on the flashy side.
+This is the perfect choice for the lady who wants a pizzazz-packed ring that’s a bit more on the flashy side.
+If you’re looking for extra bling, a high setting has a bolder front and side profile and suits bold yet classic choices, like solitaire engagement rings.
+For maximum brilliance, skip the solitaire setting and opt for a halo engagement ring.

 Low Setting: Pretty, Classic and Subtle

 If you love the look of a sparkly stone but don’t want anything getting in your way throughout the day, go for a medium or low-setting engagement ring.
 These rings sit closer to the band (and your finger), creating a more flush, seamless look.
-That means they won’t stand out quite as much, making them a great choice for those who love the minimalist engagement ring look or want something a bit more subtle.
+A low profile engagement ring doesn’t have the same “wow” factor, but it does suit everyday life better with its subtler stylings.
+That means low profile settings won’t stand out quite as much, making them a great choice for those who love the minimalist engagement ring look or want something a bit more subtle.
+However, on the other end of the spectrum, those looking for large stone engagement rings will want a higher setting to accommodate the size of the rock along with any other side stones.

 Profiles and Functionality

 Not only does the profile of your stone affect the style of the ring, but it also impacts how it functions in your day-to-day life.
-Naturally, a higher setting is much more likely to get caught on things, including your hair, gloves, etc., and that can be quite annoying if you’re someone who works with your hands all day.
+Naturally, a higher setting is much more likely to get caught on things, including your hair, gloves, etc., and that can be quite annoying if you’re someone who has an active lifestyle.
 Kids, pets and machinery can be risky when you rock a rock that protrudes a lot.
+Another thing to consider with high settings is that all those snags (if you aren’t careful) can bend your ring.
+While it’s unlikely to be bent noticeably, it’s still bad for the long-term health of the ring to continually get snagged.
+Taking it to a jeweler once or twice a year for an inspection and cleaning is going to be essential for those wearing higher settings — even those that are more secure, like a cathedral setting.

 Choose a Ring You Love

 At the end of the day, as long as you choose an engagement ring that honors your special romance and suits your sense of style, you’re doing it the right way.
-Browse our complete array of dazzling engagement rings to see some brilliant examples of rings featuring higher settings, lower settings and everything in between.Discover The Different Types of Engagement Rings
+With so many engagement ring styles to choose from, it’s easier than ever to find the perfect ring for you — whether a low or high profile setting.
+Browse our complete array of dazzling engagement rings to see some brilliant examples of rings featuring higher settings, lower settings and everything in between.Discover the Different Types of Engagement Rings